Kitty90/educenter-hugo/exampleSite/content/english/course/course-testprep.md

 English: TOEFL, Cambridge, Trinity

 ### Teaching Method and Materials:
 Test preparation lessons focus specifically on honing the skills you need to pass a particular language exam.
 To determine which topics or skills require practice, you will be asked to do a mock test before the first lesson.
 We will focus on the language tasks (reading, listening, speaking, writing) you need to improve to pass the exam, and will revisit challenging grammar topics when necessary.
-Note, however, that test preparation lessons are not like regular language classes: you are expected to have studied the level specific grammar topics and skills in the past.
+Note, however, that test preparation lessons are not like regular language classes: you are expected to have studied the level-specific grammar topics and skills in the past.

 During our lessons, you will familiarize yourself with the format of the exam, as we will work with:
 - practice exams